Supervalu to sell 5 chains to Cerberus-led group, posts profit

-Jan 10 (Reuters) - Supervalu Inc, the No. 3 U.S. grocery store operator, said on Thursday it plans to sell five retail grocery chains to an investor group led by Cerberus Capital Management LP.
+(Reuters) - Supervalu Inc (SVU.N), the No. 3 U.S. grocery store operator, said on Thursday it plans to sell five retail grocery chains to an investor group led by Cerberus Capital Management LP CBS.UL.

 Supervalu also said it posted a quarterly profit.